MicrosoftDocs/Hololens/hololens/hololens2-moving-platform.md

 # Moving Platform Mode on Low Dynamic Motion Moving Platforms

-In **Insider build 20348.1411** we have added beta support for tracking on low-dynamic motion moving platforms on HoloLens 2.
+In [Windows Holographic, version 21H2](hololens-release-notes.md#windows-holographic-version-21h2) we have added beta support for tracking on low-dynamic motion moving platforms on HoloLens 2.
 After installing the build and enabling Moving Platform Mode, you'll be able to use your HoloLens 2 in previously inaccessible environments like large ships and large marine vessels.
 Currently, the feature is targeted at enabling these specific moving platforms only.
 While nothing prevents you from attempting to use the feature in other environments, the feature is focused on adding support for these environments first.

-> [!NOTE]
-> This feature is currently only available via [Windows Insiders](hololens-insider.md).

 This article covers: